John Lennon's ‘John Lennon/Plastic Ono Band’ to be featured on 'Tim’s Twitter Listening Party'

 You can watch the new video below.

 ‘John Lennon/Plastic Ono Band’, co-produced by Phil Spector and once described by Lennon as “the best thing I’ve ever done”, featured Ringo Starr on drums and Klaus Voormann on bass.
-It includes the songs ‘Working Class Hero’, ‘Isolation’, ‘God’, ‘Look At Me’ and ‘God’.
+It includes the songs ‘Working Class Hero’, ‘Isolation’, ‘God’ and ‘Look At Me’.

 In the preface of the new box set’s accompanying book, Ono wrote: “With the Plastic Ono Band albums, John and I liked the idea of this really raw, basic, truthful reality that we were going to be giving to the world.